 The view from the window on this leg of our journey, Amsterdam to Kigali, can be summed up in one word: tan.
 I finally gave in to my body’s repeated requests and took a 2 hour nap.
 Since waking up, I’ve seen nothing but desert.
 I did have a view of a beautiful part of Africa on the plane itself.
 Wearing a handmade, yellow and green gown with her hair secured tightly in a bright yellow wrap, everyone’s eyes focused on this woman when she appeared at the boarding gate.
 I looked down at my hold-over maternity pants and Merrill shoes and suddenly felt boorish and underdressed.

 We arrived on time into Kigali.
-I had hoped for daylight as we landed so I could take an aerial survey of the city, but this close to the equator, night overcomes day very quickly, with sunsets happen in about 10 minutes from daylight to darkness.
+I had hoped for daylight as we landed so I could take an aerial survey of the city, but this close to the equator, night overcomes day very quickly, with sunsets happening in about 10 minutes from daylight to darkness.

 We’re staying at the Gloria Hotel , which is just the right combination of nice but not stuffy.
 My only regret again is that it’s dark, and I can’t fully appreciate everything the area has to offer.
 I’m settling into my room as we have a long day tomorrow spending time in the Emergency Department, on the SAMU ambulance, and hopefully paying our respects at the Genocide Museum

 I’m currently on a month of Ortho nights and was asked by the Attending to look up an article about the median lethal dose (LD50) for falls, meaning, at what height when people fall, do 50% of them die.
 Although 10 years old, the article is pretty interesting and got me thinking about some fall patients I’ve taken care of in the past.
 I once had a patient who accidently fell 11 stories from a hotel and lived.
 But we’ll get back to that story in a bit.